Update: Guan’s Enoki Mushrooms Recalled for Listeria Contamination

 The recalled mushrooms were packaged in white cardboard boxes (7.05 oz/200g), and may be labeled with the following brand names: Asian Supermarket, J&L Supermarket, Jusgo Supermarket, ZTao Market, New Sang Supermarket, Galleria Market.
 Affected products were distributed in California, Texas, Oregon, Washington, Illinois, and Florida.

 If you purchased any Enoki Mushrooms that are affected by this recall, you should discard them immediately, even if they look and smell normal, FDA said.
+If you developed symptoms of food poisoning after eating any of the recalled products, you should contact your doctor immediately.

 H&C Food Inc. Enoki Mushrooms Recall